MEDPD/mini-project-python-Earth-defender-/README.md

-Earth defender is a game using AI and it's stocking also data to use it for training a ML model
+Earth defender is a pyhton game using narrow AI, and it's storing data to use it for training a ML model